 Originally, Cass Technical High School just occupied the third floor of the Cass Union School.
 A major refurbishment and extension was undertaken in 1985, but by the early 200os, the facilities were outdated and a new, modern facility was built adjacent to the original building on Grand River Avenue.

-As a building on the U.S. National Register of Historic Places, the original structure was left in place, however a large fire gutted the building in 2007.
+As a building on the U.S. National Register of Historic Places, the original structure was left in place, however a large fire gutted it in 2007.
 Renovation was deemed impossible and the decision was taken to demolish the building in the interest of public safety.

 Cass Technical High School was finally demolished in 2011 after laying abandoned and decaying for a number of years.
 It joined the long list of abandoned buildings in Detroit as a result of the financial crisis and changes to the motor industry which provided a large number of jobs in the area.
 Some called it America’s biggest ghost town.